Advisory on Social Media and Youth Mental Health: Balancing Benefits and Risks

 For younger children just learning about social media, right up through the teen years, developing minds are especially susceptible to potential harm.
 So, on May 21, 2024, United States Surgeon General, Dr. Vivek Murthy, issued an urgent advisory highlighting the complex relationship between social media use and youth mental health.
 This advisory underscores the need for immediate national awareness and action due to the nearly universal use of social media among young people, and the significant public health implications it entails.

 However, it also looks at the potential benefits and makes recommendations with a balanced approach.
-Here is a summary of the advisory:
+This video gives an overview.
+After watching, you can read about the details of the advisory.

 Overview: Social Media Usage Among Youth